tragle/blarf/README.md

 ### Use

-Blarf looks for a stylesheet, a directory containing markdown articles, and a directory containing static assets.
+blarf looks for a directory containing markdown articles, and optionally a stylesheet, email address, and a directory containing static assets.
+If no stylesheet is provided, blarf uses a default stylesheet.

 ```
 blog_src/